A truly excellent pillar grandfather clock - mahogany, oak - antique

 Description

-Truly exquisite, George III, mahogany oak in a case, striking an eight-day grandfather clock, with a 13-inch dial, shaped gear, swan-neck pediment with carved flowers, and side reed columns, a quartered trunk, reed columns, and mahogany strips, all raised on bracket feet connected by a skirting board.
+Truly exquisite, George III, mahogany oak in a case, striking an eight-day grandfather clock, with a 13-inch dial, shaped gear, swan-neck pediment with carved flowers, side reed columns, quartered trunk, reed columns, and mahogany strips, all raised on bracket feet connected by a skirting.
 The movement has been cleaned and serviced by a horologist and comes with a 12-month warranty (continental UK).

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The Baroque style, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl—features highly ornate furniture designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how strongly the Baroque style influenced modern classical furniture, which is designed with a great resemblance to the historical era.
+The Renaissance style also made a significant impact, flourishing in the 15th and 16th centuries and influencing furniture design.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+Lion paws and eagle heads are common motifs in Renaissance style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+It’s important to remember that furniture production was perceived differently across countries, and each style had its unique character.
+This is especially important when searching for luxurious antiques suited to your interior.

 The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description with photographs.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
 We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details